adon-cloudcannon/landing-page-test/src/collections/posts/share-common-components-and-syndicate-content-with-site-mounting-on-cloudcannon.md

 By enabling Site Mounting with source files, you can easily reuse (’mount’) your centrally managed site components and shared layouts across multiple CloudCannon sites and keep these components on all of your sites up to date — all from one single source of truth.

-Site Mounting is a brand-new feature to help users who manage multiple sites with common components — or anyone who has (until now) been relying on Git sub-modules, build hooks, or custom APIs controlling rebuild cascades to manage their site dependencies.
+Site Mounting is a brand-new feature to help users who manage multiple sites with common components — or anyone who has (until now) been relying on Git submodules, build hooks, or custom APIs controlling rebuild cascades to manage their site dependencies.

 For CloudCannon developers on Team and Enterprise plans, Site Mounting also unlocks the ability to mount the build output of a site in addition to its source files.
 In effect, you’re now able to set up a pre-generated headless API without GraphQL, where you can aggregate content from multiple sites into a single content lake that *you* control — and from that single hub, you can publish to any number of separate sites.